Islandman93/reinforcepy/README.rst

 Some of these algorithms can be very complex.
 Code must be commented/documented and be easily readable.

 On the same note as 2.
 Try to prevent 'spaghetti' code as much as possible.
 If a learner is composed of 10 different files it becomes impossible to read or to change just one thing as we so often do in research.
-Because of this I try to keep almost all of the code for a learner in its own file in the run_episode function.
-This may cause some code duplication but makes it easy to read and to change.

 I'm still pretty new to github, docs, and python tests.
 I welcome refactoring, advice on folder structure and file